Who We Are

 - An opportunity to become involved in promoting cycling in Sudbury

 We offer paid memberships of $10 per year to individuals who wish to support our activities.
+New in 2018, we also offer $15 Family memberships.
 Membership dues are needed for insurance and event expenses so that we can hold group rides and other fun events like Bike Repair BBQs.
 By buying a membership, you help us build cycling skills, cycling culture, and connect cyclists in Greater Sudbury.

 We also welcome members who wish to pay according to their means or to their level of support for cycling.
 We also welcome donations to support specific activities, like Kids Bike Exchanges.